weiping-playnext/Zenject/README.md

 - **null** values are injected in all dependencies(regardles of what was binded)

 You might want to inject some classes even in validation mode.
 In that case mark them with `[ZenjectAllowDuringValidation]`.

+Also note that some validation behaviour is configurable in <a href="#zenjectsettings">zenjectsettings</a>

 ## <a id="scene-bindings"></a>Scene Bindings